Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: Introduction

 \section{Introduction}

-Atomic nuclei in the $A\sim180$ mass region whose neutron numbers are close to the midshell are characterized by the existence of an abundance of low-lying, high seniority isomeric states.
+Neutron-deficient isotones around $N=106$ mid-shell are characterized by the existence of an abundance of low-lying, high seniority isomeric states.
 In this region, the orbitals with large $\Omega$, namely the projection of individual angular momentum onto the intrinsic symmetric axis, approach the neutron Fermi surface at moderate quadrupole deformations.
 It facilitates the formation of broken-pair states with high $K$ values (where $K =\sum_i\Omega_i$) near the yrast line.
 According to the selection rules for electromagnetic transitions, the transitions of multipolarity $\lambda$ would be significantly hindered if $\Delta K > \lambda$.
-The so-called $K$-hindrance can lead to relatively long half-lives (on the order of nanoseconds or longer)~\cite{walker1999energy,walker2020100}, leading to the formation of ``$K$ isomers''.
+The so-called $K$-hindrance can lead to relatively long half-lives (on the order of nanoseconds or longer)~\cite{walker1999energy,walker2020100,walker2024k}, leading to the formation of ``$K$ isomers''.
 One of the most well-known examples of high-$K$ isomers is found in $^{178}\mathrm{Hf}$, in which two 2-quasiparticle (qp) $K^\pi = 8^-$ isomers and a long-lived four-quasiparticle $K^\pi = 16^+$ isomer with a half-life of 31 years are observed~\cite{van1980k,mullins1997rotational}.
 Since the occurrence of $K$ isomers is a combined effect of the unpaired nucleons occupied high-$\Omega$ states and the nuclear deformation, the study of $K$ isomeric states is therefore pivotal for understanding the interplay between the shell structure of ``individual'' nucleons and the collective behavior of a strongly correlated nucleus~\cite{walker1999energy}.